-&lt;sup>62 VHA Handbook 1160.03, Programs for Veterans with Post-Traumatic Stress Disorder (PTSD), March 12, 2010. (rescinded November 16, 2017).
+&lt;sup>64 VHA Handbook 1160.03, Programs for Veterans with Post-Traumatic Stress Disorder (PTSD), March 12, 2010.
+(Due for recertification March 31, 2015, and revised December 8, 2015, but has not been updated.)

-&lt;sup>64 A PTSD screen is not required if the patient received a PTSD diagnosis in outpatient setting in the past year; has a life expectancy of 6 months or less; has severe cognitive impairment, including dementia; is enrolled in a VHA or community-based hospice program; or has a diagnosis of cancer of the liver, pancreas, or esophagus.
+&lt;sup>66 A PTSD screen is not required if the patient received a PTSD diagnosis in outpatient setting in the past year; has a life expectancy of 6 months or less; has severe cognitive impairment, including dementia; is enrolled in a VHA or community-based hospice program; or has a diagnosis of cancer of the liver, pancreas, or esophagus.